Darkly Dreaming Dexter

-Darkly Dreaming Dexter is a 2004 novel by Jeff Lindsay, the first in his crime horror series about American forensic analyst/serial killer Dexter Morgan.
+Darkly Dreaming Dexter is a 2004 novel by Jeff Lindsay, the first in his crime/thriller series about American forensic analyst/serial killer Dexter Morgan.
 It formed the basis of the Showtime television series Dexter and won the 2005 Dilys Award and the 2007 Book to TV award.

 Plot

-Dexter Morgan works for the Miami-Dade Police Department as a forensic blood spatter analyst.
+Dexter Morgan works for the Miami Police Department as a forensic blood spatter analyst.
 In his spare time, he is a vigilante serial killer who targets murderers, rapists, child molesters and other undesirables he believes the legal system has failed to stop.
 Dexter's murders are directed by an inner voice he refers to as "The Dark Passenger", prodding Dexter to satisfy his homicidal urges on a regular basis.
 When accomplished, the voice is placated for a while, but always, eventually returns.

-Flashbacks reveal that Dexter's foster father, an esteemed police detective named Harry Morgan, recognized early on that he was a violent psychopath with an innate need to kill, and taught him how to kill people who had gotten away with horrific crimes as a way to channel his homicidal urges in a "positive" direction.
-Harry also taught the boy to be a careful and meticulous killer, to leave no clues, and to be absolutely sure that his victims were guilty before killing them.
+Flashbacks reveal that Dexter's foster father, an esteemed police detective named Harry Morgan, recognized early on that he was a violent psychopath with an innate need to kill and taught him how to kill people who had gotten away with horrific crimes as a way to channel his homicidal urges in a "positive" direction.
+Harry also taught the boy to be a careful and meticulous killer, to leave no clues, and to be sure that his victims were guilty before killing them.
 Dexter calls these rules "The Code of Harry."

-Dexter succeeds in managing his double life until he investigates the "Tamiami Slasher," who has murdered three prostitutes.
+Dexter succeeds in managing his double life until he investigates the "Tamiami Slasher," who has murdered three sex workers.
 His adoptive sister, Deborah, who is also on the force and wants to be promoted to Homicide—and knowing that her brother has eerie "hunches"—asks him for help in solving the case.
 Because of his moral code, Dexter helps Deborah.
 Yet, he feels a compelling pull to the killer, due to similar desires.
 After a lucid dream, Dexter drives around Miami and spots a refrigerated truck.
 When he follows the truck, the killer throws a severed head in his car.